-The range for normal hemoglobin levels is; 12-16.
+The range of normal hemoglobin levels is; 12-16.

 Hemoglobin and iron are proteins in the body.
 Hemoglobin is in your red blood cells and carries oxygen to your body’s organs.
 If your hemoglobin is low this means you are anemic.
 Ferritin is a protein produced by the body that contains iron.
 If your ferritin is low you have an iron deficiency.